redhat-ai-tools/jira_dashboard/README.md

-# JIRA Dashboard for KONFLUX Project
+# JIRA Dashboard and Analytics System

-A comprehensive JIRA reporting and analysis system for the KONFLUX project, powered by CrewAI agents and MCP (Model Context Protocol) tools.
-This system generates detailed reports on epics, bugs, stories, and tasks with automated analysis and insights.
+A comprehensive JIRA reporting and analysis system powered by CrewAI agents and MCP (Model Context Protocol) tools.
+This system generates detailed reports on epics, bugs, stories, and tasks with automated analysis and insights for any JIRA project.

 ## 🚀 Features